MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 You can individually specify an error budget $\epsilon_{\log}$ to implement logical qubits, an error budget $\epsilon_{\rm dis}$ to produce T states through distillation, and an error budget $\epsilon_{\rm syn}$ to synthesize rotation gates with arbitrary angles.
 The sum of all values must be 1.

-Note that for distillation and rotation synthesis, the respective error budgets $\epsilon_{\rm dis}$ and $\epsilon_{\rm syn}$ are uniformly distributed among all required T states and all required rotation gates, respectively.
-If there aren't rotation gates in the input algorithm, the error budget is uniformly distributed to logical errors and T state errors.

 ```JSON
 {
     "errorBudget": {